 counter-attack in that locality.'

-the 20th, orders were received that the 4th Cavalry Brigade with its dismounted parties were to be held ready to rendezvous
+orders were received that the 4th Cavalry Brigade with its dismounted parties were to be held ready to rendezvous at the embussing

-Arthur Dugdale, Oxfordshire Hussars were ordered to parade at the brigade rendezvous and embussing point at the cross-roads
+Oxfordshire Hussars were ordered to parade at the brigade rendezvous and embussing point at the cross-roads north of

-Robert Armstrong Bagnell and comprising of 214 men of all ranks, proceeded by lorries to Chauny and hence into positions
+Armstrong Bagnell and comprising of 214 men of all ranks, proceeded by lorries to Chauny and hence into positions at

 To the north, the Canadian Cavalry Brigade mobilized and proceeded to move southwards from Athies

 located to the west of Devise to Beaumont-en-Beine located to the south-east of Ham.
 This now dismounted force consisting

 of 800 men of the Canadian Brigade with 700 men from the 6th Brigade and also 700 men of the 8th Brigade of the 3rd Cavalry